Explore the Differences between Smoke Testing and Sanity Testing in detail with examples:

 Even in a short time, plan a strategy about how you want to do and you will be able to achieve the best in the given time frame.

-In the light of this, how will a QA make sure that the basic functionalities are working fine?
+In light of this, how will QA make sure that the basic functionalities are working fine?

-The answer to this will be to perform a Smoke Testing.
+The answer to this will be to perform Smoke Testing.

-Once the tests are marked as Smoke tests (in the test suite) pass, only then the build is accepted by the QA for in-depth testing and/or regression.
-If any of the smoke tests fail, the build is rejected and the development team needs to fix the issue and release a new build for testing.
+Once the tests are marked as Smoke tests (in the test suite) pass, only then will the build be accepted by the QA for in-depth testing and/or regression.
+If any of the smoke tests fail, then the build is rejected and the development team needs to fix the issue and release a new build for testing.

 Theoretically, the Smoke test is defined as surface-level testing to certify that the build provided by the development team to the QA team is ready for further testing.
 This testing is also performed by the development team before releasing the build to the QA team.

-This testing is normally used in Integration testing, System testing, and Acceptance level testing.
-Never treat this as a substitute for the actual end to end complete testing.
+This testing is normally used in Integration Testing, System Testing, and Acceptance Level Testing.
+Never treat this as a substitute for actual end to end complete testing.
 It comprises of both positive and negative tests depending on the build implementation.

 Smoke Testing Examples

 In my career as a QA, I always accepted a build only after I had performed a smoke test.
-So, let's understand what is a smoke test from the perspective of all these three testing, with some examples.
+So, let’s understand what a smoke test is from the perspective of all these three testings, with some examples.

-Whenever a build is released to the QA, smoke test in the form of an acceptance testing should be done.
+Whenever a build is released to QA, smoke test in the form of an Acceptance Testing should be done.

 In this test, the first and most important smoke test is to verify the basic expected functionality of the implementation.
-Like this, you should verify all the implementations for that particular build.
+This way, you will need to verify all the implementations for that particular build.

-Let us take the following Examples as implementations done in a build to understand the smoke tests for those:
+Let us take the following Examples as implementations done in the build to understand the smoke tests for those: